10 steps to improve your written police reports

 When we write, we do not always write so that the reader gets a clear message.
 It may be clear to the author, but the reader may find the words ambiguous.
 Try to write clearly so that your intended meaning is not lost while the reader tries to figure out exactly what you meant.

 10. Put It There

 The ten steps above are suggestions for improving your police reports.
 As with any “step-method,” you are encouraged to pick out one or two that you find most useful.
 Incorporate these into your report writing habits and your reports should improve in quality.
 Of course, these are merely a beginning.
-There are many fine books on the subject and the emergence of the World Wide Web offers another means of getting resource material on report writing.
-If you find any of these tips useful or have other report writing tips of your own, I would love to hear from you.
-My e-mail address is: email@example.com.
+There are many fine books and websites that feature further tips on report writing.